apache/cayenne-website/README.md

 That's all, so be carefull and review your changes before publishing (also don't forget to check them after).

 Don't forget to push you source's changes so others won't rewrite them.

-:grey_exclamation: apache `gitpubsub` should be setup in order actual content sync to happen.

 *NOTE*: This process can be automated by Jenkins.
 It can run publish on every commit to `master`.
-But at first it is better to use manual publishing.

 ## CMS guide